ElementsProject/lightning/doc/lightning-listpeers.7.md

 connected, or not connected but have open channels with this node, are returned.

-Supplying *id* will filter the results to only return data on a node with a matching *id*, if one exists.

-Supplying *level* will show log entries related to that peer at the given log level.
-Valid log levels are "io", "debug", "info", and "unusual".

 If a channel is open with a node and the connection has been lost, then the node will still appear in the output of the command and the value of the *connected* attribute of the node will be "false".